 The Institute’s 10 MW Wind R&D Park has five DeWind D9.2 2MW wind turbines that feature a synchronous generator coupled to the variable speed rotor through the hydraulic Voith WinDrive.
 With dependable operation in a harsh coastal environment and cold weather, these turbines have an annual capacity factor above 45%.
 The 93 m diameter enables the rated 2 MW to be reached at around 10 m/s and provide stable power up to 25 m/s.
 Their cut-in wind speed of 4 m/s and wide temperature operating range allows the Institute to provide low cost electricity to the local utility.

-WEICan has recently installed a 111.5 kW/223 kWh battery storage system from Tesla Energy.
+WEICan's 111.5 kW/223 kWh battery storage system is from Tesla Energy.
 The battery uses Tesla’s lithium-ion chemistry cells.

-WEICan expects the battery system to be a source of valuable operational data both for our own use and for broader research use.
+WEICan's battery system is a source of valuable operational data both for our own use and for broader research use.
 The Institute is partnering with academia, utilities, and government to ensure that our research provides the necessary information to promote the use of energy storage systems to improve grid reliability.
 We are in discussions with Canadian and US research groups to implement control algorithms on the battery and thus provide real-world performance data to researchers.

 The battery, together with the wind park and PV solar array, will:

 WEICan's 109 kW solar photovoltaic array has panels from Jinko Solar.
 The array has a 66 % - 33 % split between bifacial and monofacial panels.
 Bifacial panels are able to generate power from their rear face via diffuse radiation from their surroundings.
 This array will serve as an excellent research tool to examine the benefits of bifacial solar panels in harsh maritime conditions.